mpky/abrams_project/README.md

 #### Next Steps

-1. Further adjust layers in the CNN to see if I can further reduce Type I error.
+1. Further adjust layers in the CNN to see if I can further reduce false negatives.
-2. Use YOLO object detection or Fast R-CNN to immediately detect and track each M1 Abrams tanks in a given image.
+2. Use YOLO object detection or Fast R-CNN to immediately detect and track each M1 Abrams tank in a given image.
-3. Determine what other systems or equipment are of similar "high-risk" and train models to detect them.
+3. Determine what other systems or equipment are of similar "high risk" and train models to detect them.
 4. Use Django or Flask to build a GUI so that one can easily input their own images.